SIsilicon/Extended-Shader-Plugin/README.md

 * #endif
 * #include

+You need to enable the plugin in the `Project Settings` first and close and open the project before you can use it.

 ## Making an extended shader

 To make an extended shader create a new resource via the inspector or the file system.
 Search for `Extended Shader` and create it.